dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

 ## Introducing SpeakerHang

-I admire several developers in the community because of their works, and one of them is [Nadia Odunayo](http://twitter.com/nodunayo).
+I admire several developers in the community, and one of them is [Nadia Odunayo](http://twitter.com/nodunayo).
 She's a Ruby developer and regular conference speaker.
 She built a pretty popular side project called [Speakerline](http://speakerline.io).
 Speakerline is an open source project to help demystify the tech conference CFP process for new speakers.
 The project is built in Rails.

-SpeakerHang, the project we'll build in this tutorial is largely inspired by Speakerline.
-It's a simpler version.
-SpeakerHang displays a list of conference speakers and their details.
-It also allows you to add a speaker.
+**SpeakerHang**, the project we'll build in this tutorial is largely inspired by **Speakerline**.
+It's a simpler version. **SpeakerHang** displays a list of conference speakers, their details and allows you to add a speaker.

 Worthy of note here is that there is no database or external REST API.
-The Speakers are added to a temporary in-memory store, array.
+The speakers are added to a temporary in-memory store, array.
 The crux of this guide is to teach you how to build a component-based AngularJS application easily.

 ## Visualizing SpeakerHang